 I felt kind of like a fool.

-If you read the comments on those posts, you’ll see that I was not the only confused and frustrated soul out there.
+If you read the comments on those posts, however, you'll see that I was not the only confused and frustrated soul out there.

 So–if the FDA isn't saying that they want to put aspartame in milk without putting it in the ingredient list, what is the government really proposing?